Skip to main content

 imgs.append(img)

-# Combine all images for output
+# Combine all images and output

 img = np.concatenate(imgs, axis=0)